b1rdmania/vs-token-mvp/README.md

     - **Earn Deep Yield:** Provide liquidity to the incentivized `vS`/`S` pool to earn trading fees and rewards.
     - **Borrow Against Future Value:** Use `vS` as collateral on partner lending markets.
     This composability is the core of the **vS Flywheel**, turning locked assets into an engine for ecosystem-wide liquidity and growth.
 4.  **Claim Vested:** The Vault's public `claimVested` function is triggered periodically by a keeper, harvesting all newly vested `S` from the entire pool of fNFTs and storing them within the vault.
+A small percentage of the harvested tokens is paid to the keeper as a reward, ensuring reliable operation.
 5.  **Redeem:** At any time, a user can burn their `vS` to withdraw their proportional share of the underlying `S` tokens held inside the vault.

 ## Smart Contract Architecture

 The entire system is comprised of two core, minimal contracts:

 - **[vSVault.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSVault.sol):** The core logic contract.
 It permanently custodies all deposited fNFTs and manages all minting and redemption logic.
-Its `claimVested` function is designed to be scalable and gas-efficient.
+It is deployed using a safer two-step process where the trusted fNFT contract is set in a separate transaction.
+Its `claimVested` function is designed to be scalable, gas-efficient, and includes a built-in incentive to create a self-sustaining keeper ecosystem.
 - **[vSToken.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSToken.sol):** A standard OpenZeppelin ERC-20 token whose mint/burn functions are exclusively controlled by the `vSVault` contract.

 ## Technical Implementation Roadmap